Mathieu Valbuena: Olympiacos

-On 27 May 2019, Valbuena signed a one-year contract with Greek Superleague club Olympiacos.
-His first goal for the club, a penalty in a 2–0 win over İstanbul Başakşehir F.K., helped Olympiacos progress to the UEFA Champions League playoffs.
-His penalty was the only goal of their second match of the 2019–20 Superleague, away to Larissa.
+On 27 May 2019, Valbuena signed a one-year contract with Greek Super League club Olympiacos.
+His first goal for the club, a penalty in a 2–0 win over Başakşehir, helped Olympiacos progress to the UEFA Champions League play-offs.
+His penalty was the only goal of their second match of the 2019–20 Super League, away to AEL.
 After Olympiacos went two goals down at home to Tottenham Hotspur in their first match of the Champions League group stage, Daniel Podence scored just before half-time with Valbuena's assistance and soon after the break, Jan Vertonghen fouled Valbuena for a penalty which he himself converted to complete the comeback.

 On 6 March 2020, Valbuena has extended his contract with Olympiacos until the summer of 2021.

-On 23 September 2020, Mathieu Valbuena's penalty gave the Greek champions a 2-0 home 2020–21 UEFA Champions League play-offs 1st leg win against AC Omonia.
-On March 29, 2021 as he reached the end of his contract at the end of the season, Valbuena reached an agreement to extend his contract with Olympiakos for another year for an undisclosed fee.
+On 23 September 2020, Mathieu Valbuena's penalty gave the Greek champions a 2-0 home 2020–21 UEFA Champions League play-offs 1st leg win against Omonia.
+On 29 March 2021, as he reached the end of his contract at the end of the season, Valbuena reached an agreement to extend his contract with Olympiakos for another year for an undisclosed fee.
 On 28 November 2021, Valbuena scored his first goal for the season, with an excellent foul outside the area in the 90th minute, sealing a vital 2-1 home win game against Volos F.C. in its club effort to win the championship.
 He was voted MVP of the game.

-On 2 March 2022, he came as a substitute in the beginning of the second half, playing a catalytic role in a final 5-1 home win game against Asteras Tripoli F.C.
-He was voted MVP of the game.
+On 2 March 2022, he came as a substitute in the beginning of the second half, playing a catalytic role in a final 5-1 home win game against Asteras Tripolis He was voted MVP of the game.

+Apollon Limassol

+On 23 July 2023, Valbuena signed a one-year contract with Cypriot First Division club Apollon Limassol.

+Athens Kallithea FC

+On 5 August 2024, Valbuena joined Athens Kallithea FC.
+He later left the next year.

+Olympiacos B

+In 2025, Valbuena joined the second team of Olympiacos, returning to the club.